Giuseppe Siri conspiracy theory: History of the theory

-In his apocalyptic 1990 book The Keys of This Blood, Irish-American Catholic priest Malachi Martin said that in the 1963 conclave Siri received sufficient votes for election but refused it.
-According to Martin, the reason was that he believed that "only thus could foreseen possibilities of grave danger be avoided—but whether harm to the Church, his family, or to him personally, is not clear", and Siri's refusal followed a conversation on the subject of Siri's candidacy between a member of the conclave and somebody outside it, who was "an emissary of an internationally based organisation".
+In the 1990 non-fiction book The Keys of This Blood, Irish-American Catholic priest Malachi Martin claimed that in the 1963 conclave Siri received sufficient votes for election but refused it.
+According to Martin, the reason Siri refused the election was the belief it was the only method a "grave danger [could] be avoided—but whether harm to the Church, his family, or to him personally, is not clear".
+Martin also claimed Siri's supposed refusal followed a conversation on the subject of Siri's candidacy between a member of the conclave and somebody outside the conclave, who was "an emissary of an internationally based organisation".
 In a 1997 interview on the radio programme Steel on Steel, hosted by John Loefller, Martin claimed that Siri had also obtained a majority of votes in the August 1978 papal conclave but that he had received a written note after his election threatening him and his family with death should he accept.
-Followers of the theory recognize him as "Gregory XVII", and also refer to him as "the Red Pope".

-In his 2003 book The Vatican Exposed, Paul L. Williams claimed that United States State Department documents confirmed that Siri had been elected pope in 1958 as Gregory XVII.
+In his 2003 book The Vatican Exposed, Paul L. Williams claimed United States State Department documents confirmed Siri had been elected pope in 1958 as Gregory XVII.
 According to Williams, the election was quashed not by a Judeo-Masonic conspiracy but by fear of the Soviet Union.
 He argued that Roncalli was known as the "pink priest" because of his ties with both the French and Italian Communist parties, while Siri was "rabidly anti-Communist".
 Siri received the requisite number of votes on the third ballot and was elected as Gregory XVII but "the French cardinals annulled the results, claiming that the election would cause widespread riots and the assassination of several prominent bishops behind the Iron Curtain."
 It was then decided to elect Cardinal Federico Tedeschini but as he was too ill, Roncalli was elected instead.
 Williams cited "Department of State secret dispatch, 'John XXIII,' issue date: November 20, 1958, declassified: November 11, 1974" and "Department of State secret file, 'Cardinal Siri,' issue date: April 10, 1961, declassified: February 28, 1994" in support of his claims.
 In subsequent editions, the references were changed to simply "F.B.I. source".